zathrath03/CS525-SU18-Assignments/assign2/README.md

 ```
 *causes all dirty pages (with fix count 0) from the buffer pool to be written to disk.*

+* Initializes a SM_FileHandle in which to store the file data from the storage manager
+* Opens the page file specified by bm->pageFile and stores its data in fHandle
+* Returns an error return code if openPageFile() does not return RC_OK
+* Locate a page whose fixCount is 0 and dirtyBit is True.
+* Write the data from that page to the appropriate block on disk using writeBlock()
+* Returns an error return code if writeBlock() does not return RC_OK
+* After data is written from the page to the appropriate block, set the page's dirtyBit to False and increment numWriteIO
+* Finally, close the page file and return the error return code if closePageFile() does not return RC_OK

 ### Buffer Manager Interface Access Pages

 *These functions are used pin pages, unpin pages, mark pages as dirty, and force a page back to disk.*